NOTE TO SELF | RESOLUTION #2

 junior high – a clean, 7th-grader-canvas with a million identity options around me for

 the choosing.
-I remember thinking often that year, “I am am going to be this, I am not going
+I remember thinking often that year, “I am am going to be

-to be that.”
+that.”
 And then, just like they

 say, choice upon choice painted my young self’s portrait.
 I turned out yellow, red, a bit of white, and all sorts of warm hues in between.